robedamo/food_market_access/README.md

 ### 4.1 OSM

 To extract the OSM data, we used [Geofabrik](https://download.geofabrik.de/)'s downoad server.
 In our case, we downoaded the african dataset in the `osm.pbf` format.
+You can find the bash extraction script in `shared_data/extract_countries.sh` for the African countries used in this work.
+If you wish to extract OSM data from any other country, download the corresponding Geofabrik file and the country boundaries.
+You can then use `shared_data/extract_general.sh` to extract the market data.

-You can find the bash extraction script in `shared_data/extract_countries.sh`.
-You will need the [`osmium`](https://osmcode.org/osmium-tool/) tool to extract the markets from the geofabrik file using the provided script.
-You will also need [`ogr2ogr`](https://gdal.org/en/stable/programs/ogr2ogr.html) from [gdal](https://gdal.org/en/stable/).
+In both cases you will need the [`osmium`](https://osmcode.org/osmium-tool/) tool to extract the markets from the geofabrik file using the provided script.
+For the African countries, you will also need [`ogr2ogr`](https://gdal.org/en/stable/programs/ogr2ogr.html) from [gdal](https://gdal.org/en/stable/).

 We extract the following amenities: